Sunday, November 6, 2011

 The last paragraph on the front page before the jump to page A16 reads:

-DFL Gov. Mark Dayton's administration has rushed to piece together a shutdown plan largely in secret, even as he slogs through inch-by-inch budget negotiations with Republicans to avert closure.
-Dayton's...
+"DFL Gov. Mark Dayton's administration has rushed to piece together a shutdown plan largely in secret, even as he slogs through inch-by-inch budget negotiations with Republicans to avert closure.
+Dayton's..."

 Poor Governor Dayton, slogging his way through inch-by-inch budget negotiations with Republicans.
 It gives one mental pictures of Dayton struggling through quicksand toward those stubborn Republicans, standing with arms folded, refusing to move at all, while his administration rushes to piece together a plan in secret.
 (More about that important word later.)

-Then comes the jump, which most editors hope readers won't bother to turn to to continue reading the article.
+Then comes the jump, which most editors hope readers won't bother to follow to continue reading the article.
 Many won't.
-They just read what's on the front page and don't bother to continue.
+They just read what's on the front page and don't continue.
 That's why liberal journalists are masters at setting up headlines and front-page teaser articles that blame the right while waiting until after the jump to the inside page to add a point of view from the opposition.
 You know, to give a balanced news story, not an opinion piece, to help preserve their journalistic integrity.
 Did I just write, "journalistic integrity?"
 You may all pause for a short belly laugh at my naive use of those words when referring to the StarTribune.
 For just one of many examples, even after this article's second jump, it doesn't give the Republican viewpoint at all.

 But it does begin to describe what's going on with the budget negotiations and what Dayton is doing about it.
 It seems Dayton's top staffers are "cobbling together" information to determine which government workers would be deemed essential in the event of a government shut down.
 (Non-essential workers would be temporarily laid off and wouldn't be paid during the shut-down period.)
 Then there is what I consider to be the most important piece of the article:

-Dayton's administration has refused to release many details, in part because final decisions will be made not by them but by a court.
+"Dayton's administration has refused to release many details, in part because final decisions will be made not by them but by a court."

 It's much, much scarier to leave things dangling in the unknown, isn't it?
 Much of the rest of the article speculates which jobs or services could be cut (but might not be because no one knows what the plans are), such as schools, nursing homes (which may have to kick residents out), home health care aides, etc. They even trotted out the possibility of a dangerous epidemic and pointed out the "deadly E.coli outbreak in Germany as a ghoulish example of the need to be prepared."